Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 Location: West Nusa Penida

-Wall Bay Point, also referred to as ‘the Wall’ by locals, is another snorkelling spot on the west of Nusa Penida.
+Wall Bay Point, also referred to as ‘the Wall’ by locals, is another good snorkelling spot on the west of Nusa Penida.

 Divers are lucky because they can access the deeper sections of the wall.
 The corals go quite deep underwater and hide creatures like moray eels and nudibranchs.

-Tips: The current moves from right to left, so begin by snorkelling on the right-hand side of the wall so that the current works in your favour.
+Tip: The current moves from right to left, so begin by snorkelling on the right-hand side of the wall so that the current works in your favour.

 5. Turtle Point